rsanchez/template_routes/README.markdown

 On the left are the URIs you wish to match, and on the right are `template_group/template_name` pairs.
 You may use wildcard matching in your rule definitions.

+If you are running an MSM site and you wish to load a template from a another MSM site, use the site short name before the template definition:

+	$config['template_routes'] = array(
+		'blog/:category' => 'site_short_name:site/blog-category',
+	);

 ### Wildcards

 #### :any